douile17/Exponential-Pump/README.md

 ## Hardware Requirements

 - Industruino with Indio module
-- UC1701-compatible LCD display
 - INOFLUID pump (or any 0–10V-controlled device)
-- Two push buttons (Start and Reset)

 ---